aboueim/Election_Analysis/README.md

 ## Election-Audit Summary:

 The script developed for the purpose of the above election audit can be utilized in order to replicate such analysis for similar elections in other regions.
 The script works based on how the election dataset used to store election data is structured and can iterate through the entire dataset regardless the number of records stored.
 Thus, if the same data structure (it means, first column as Ballot IDs, second column as County names, ad third columns as Candidate name) is used to store data related to other elections, the existing code can simply run the same analysis and give expected results for as many candidate and county as included.
 However, even if the dataset does not follow exatly the same structure, the script will be still valid to audit the election.
-For example, in case the column order is changed or new columns are added, simply by modifying index numbers, one can obtain correct results.
-Assume candidate name was stored in the fourth column (i.e., Column D), then switching candidate name index from 2 to 3 would lead us to proper results.
+For example, in case the column order is changed or new columns are added, simply by modifying list index numbers, one can obtain correct results.
+Assume candidate name was stored in the fourth column (i.e., Column D), then switching candidate name list index from 2 to 3 would lead us to proper results.

+Standard format:

+ Get the candidate name from each row. candidate_name = row[2]

+Updated format:

 Get the candidate name from each row. candidate_name = row[3]

-Besides, the reporting style is also almost dynamic.
-That is, no matter the number of candidates or counties, the script always appends all the candidate names and county names to defined lists and reports the corresponding vote percentage and numbers.
+Besides, the reporting style is almost dynamic.
+That is, no matter the number of candidates or counties, the script always appends all the candidate names and county names to defined lists and reports the corresponding vote percentage and numbers in consecutive lines.
 Therefore, the election board does not need to customize the output format for each new election.
 However, if additional comments or different titles are needed, they simply can rewrite the f-strings embedded in the script to change the static texts.
-For example, the board can rename the title of the report to "Western Counties Election Results" by adding "Western Counties" to the following
+For example, the board can rename the title of the report to "Western Counties Election Results" by adding "Western Counties" to the following script.

 Standard format: